lfn-cnti/bestpractices/charter.md

 ## Mission Statement

-Cloud Native Network Function Working Group’s mission is to increase interoperability and standardization of cloud native workloads.
+Cloud Native Network Function Working Group’s mission is to simplify the creation and consumption of CNFs by publicising best practices for their development and operation.
 It is committed to the following (aspirational) design ideals:

 - Portable - Cloud native workloads run everywhere -- public cloud, private cloud, bare metal, laptop -- with consistent functional behavior so that they are portable throughout the ecosystem as well as between development and production environments.
 - Meet users partway - Many applications today are not cloud native, but have been working in production for decades.
 The WG doesn’t just cater to purely greenfield cloud-native applications, nor does it meet all users where they are.
 It focuses on cloud-native applications, but provides some mechanisms to facilitate migration of monolithic and legacy applications.